7 Best Women's Hiking Boots in 2024

 What makes it the best?

 Picking up the pace feels easy in the Hoka Anacapa Mid GTX because of its light build, stable ride, and indulgent comfort.
-Our lab backs up that it’s the best-cushioned hiking boot for women, delivering support delicately and gracefully.
+Our lab results confirm its plush feel while delivering support delicately and gracefully, making it our best-cushioned hiking boot for women.

 We indulged in its generous cushioning during test hikes, with a stack measurement of 36.7/26.1 mm.
 The Hubble heel, or the extended rear, enhances the shoe's plush sensation.
 Our durometer confirms it’s 19.4% softer than average, pampering our legs throughout the day.